VORTEX-C-OFFICIAL/VORTEX-C-OFFICIAL/README.md

 *   **COLOR:** `8-bit` Minimum | `10-bit+` Recommended

 ### 4. FUTURE MISSIONS
 We are currently moving from 2D concepts to full 3D environments.
-Our goal for 2027 is to release three major high-quality titles that challenge the industry standards for price and performance.
+Our goal for 2027 is to release major high-quality titles that challenge the industry standards for price and performance.

 <hr>